Adamolek2345/CalcLab/README.md

 <pre> sudo apt update</pre>
 -Now, install python if you don't have it:
 <pre> sudo apt install python3</pre>
-You can also use any third-party IDE.
-As I mentioned in the description, this code can be ran directly using the Python 3 console, without using any libraries.
-You can use any Python that is 3.x.x.
+As I mentioned in the description, this code can be ran directlyusing the Python 3 console, without using any libraries.
+You can also use any third-party IDE, but it has to be Python 3 or newer (3.x.x)

 Screenshot of Python 3 console: ![Image](https://github.com/Adamolek2345/Python-Calculators/blob/e053f336e3aa6629277407b28268362ac52c0ec2/Images/python3Screenshot.jpg)